Edging (song)

-"Edging" (stylized as EDGING) is a song recorded by American rock band Blink-182.
-Released on October 14, 2022, through Columbia Records, it is the band's first release since the return of founding guitarist/vocalist Tom DeLonge after a seven-year hiatus.
+"Edging" (stylized in all caps) is a song recorded by American rock band Blink-182.
+Released on October 14, 2022, through Columbia Records, it is the band's first release following the return of founding guitarist and vocalist Tom DeLonge after a seven-year hiatus.
 It was written by DeLonge, bassist Mark Hoppus and drummer Travis Barker, the latter of whom also produced the song.
+"Edging" was released as the lead single to the band's ninth album, One More Time....

 Background

 On producing the song, Barker offered: "I wanted to imagine as a listener what I wanted to experience and at the same time as a band member what we wanted to make and say and most importantly how it would sound production wise in 2022."<ref name="Brodsky 2022"/ Though the song's title refers to the sexual practice, the song's lyrics do not directly reference it.

 The band first announced the song with a promotional video announcing their reunion with DeLonge on October 11, with further clips shared on TikTok.